tarequehasan2/cs543group12/trunk/Nachos/src/nachos/proj2/README-GROUP12.txt

 disprove).

 * 50files.coff:
+  shows that we can open, close and unlink 50 files
 * bigmem.coff:
+  shows that the kernel will not load an executable which does not fit in memory
 * longFile.coff:
+  shows that we successfully check the string length for calls to creat.
 * LotsOfFiles.coff:
+  shows that we are able to open, close and unlink a large number of files
 * rmhi.coff:
+  was an early test showing that we can unlink a file named "hi.txt"
 * runnit.coff:
+  shows that fork and join work correctly also shows that one can call join with various invalid arguments and the correct error codes are returned

+  Be aware that the SyncConsole is character buffered, not line buffered like wih Unix.
+This means that the output from echo.coff (the child process) is interleaved with the output from runnit.coff (the parent).
+It looks like garbage, but it's just interleaving.
+All characters are accounted for.

 * sayhi.coff:
+  was an early test showing that we can creat a file named "hi.txt", write characters to it and then read them back successfully

 Due to a limitation with the way Nachos parses command-line arguments, if one wishes to use the provided COFF programs (e.g. cat.coff,